DylanCorr2020/fastapi-devops-pipeline/readme.md

 video link here

+---

 ## 📌 Overview

-This project demonstrates a fully automated, cloud-native deployment pipeline for a FastAPI backend application.

-It replaces a manual deployment process with a secure and repeatable CI/CD workflow using Infrastructure as Code, containerization, and remote command execution.
+Automated CI/CD pipeline for deploying a FastAPI app to AWS EC2 using Terraform, Docker, GitHub Actions, and AWS SSM.

 ---